augustebaum/RL-hospital/README.md

 ### Constraints
 The total number of patients in the hospital is bounded.
-When the hospital is full, any arriving patient is sent away.
+When the occupancy of the hospital is reached, the episode terminates.
+This can lead to a penalty or not, depending on the option chosen.
+Note that the episode also terminates after a set number of steps anyways.

 A patient with need *n* has to be seen by a doctor of type *n* or above.
 For example, a patient with need 0 can be treated by any doctor, but a patient with need 2 can't be treated by a doctor of type 0 or of type 1, and will be sent away *but only once the patient has gone through the queue*.